What Is Fascism: Definition, History, and Significance

 Let us explore the definition of Fascism, its history, significance, and famous leaders.

 Fascism is a far-right political ideology that seeks to create a strong, unified society under the absolute authority of a powerful leader.
-It emphasises nationalism, suppresses dissent, and rejects democratic principles in favour of a totalitarian state.
+Moreover, it highlights nationalism, suppresses dissent, and rejects democratic principles in favour of a totalitarian state.

 Fascist Values, Ideas, and Beliefs

-Fascism upholds several core values, which often include the following:
+Furthermore, Fascism upholds many core values, which usually include the following:

 • Nationalism: Fascist ideology promotes a fervent sense of national identity and often seeks to expand the nation’s influence and territory.